CloudNationHQ/terraform-azure-kv/README.md

 ## Features

-- capability to handle keys, secrets, and certificates.
+Capability to handle keys, secrets, and certificates.

-- includes support for certificate issuers.
+Includes support for certificate issuers.

-- utilization of terratest for robust validation.
+Utilization of terratest for robust validation.

-- supports key rotation policy for enhanced security and compliance.
+Supports key rotation policy for enhanced security and compliance.

-- integrates seamlessly with private endpoint capabilities for direct and secure connectivity.
+Integrates seamlessly with private endpoint capabilities for direct and secure connectivity.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements